clayne/FROST-Fast/README.md

 #### Wabbajack could not find my game folder

 Wabbajack will not work with pirated versions of the game.
-You must buy the game to use this tool.
+If you own a legitimate copy of the game, start over from the beginning of [Installation](#installation).

 ## Post-Installation